Community Mental Health Teams

 undergoing a great deal of change and development at

-Community Mental Health Team is being re-structured into new
+Mental Health Team is being re-structured into new specialist

 from your local NHS mental health trust.

-What is a community mental health team (CMHT)?
+What is a mental health service/team in the

-work together to help people with a wide range of mental health
+professionals who work together to help people with a wide range of

-problems.
-The different professions all have different knowledge
+mental health problems.
+The different professions all have

-and skills which can be used to tackle problems together.
+different knowledge and skills which can be used to tackle problems

 Why would I have been referred to